Skip to Main Content

 Frequently Asked Question Response

 In regards to Question 4, what exactly is a confounding factor?
-A confounder or confounding factor/confounding variable is often described as a third variable that could potentially impact the study's results.
-See the definition in the Cochrane Glossary.
+A confounder or confounding factor/confounding variable is often referred to as a third variable that could potentially impact the study's results.
+Read a definition and description here.
 Confounding factors/variables or confounders may be listed in the study's limitations section or within the study's main results section.

 For Question 5, how can I tell whether strategies were used to deal with the confounding factors in the study?
 Check for multivariate analysis or regression analysis in the study's data analysis/statistical analysis section.
-See the definition in the Cochrane Glossary
+Read a definition and description here